novamoth/brain-problem-games/_pages/about.md

 ## Just games?

 No. This has other pieces of media.
-But games are my particular specialty.
+But games are my particular specialty and interest.